Student Handbook

 Consent before students are required to submit to a survey that concerns one or more of the following protected areas (“protected information survey”) if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED)-

-- Collection, disclosure, or use of personal information for marketing, sales of other distribution.
+1. Collection, disclosure, or use of personal information for marketing, sales of other distributions.

 Parents/eligible students who believe their rights have been violated may file a complaint with: